 The 6 Secrets eBook includes safety information for 34 of the most popular essential oils.

 In the end, it boils down to you.
 What do you like?
 What does your nose tell you is a good combination for blending essential oils?
 Or a bad one?

 Your mood, your hormones, even the time of year can affect how you feel about a certain aromatherapy blend on any given day.

 Trust yourself!
 If you've learned some basic safety and therapeutic guidelines, you can't go too far wrong.

-Every time you use your aromatherapy blend, you're boosting your immune system, balancing your nervous system and generally improving your health.
+Every time you use your aromatherapy blend, you're helping boost your immune system, balance your nervous system and generally improve your health.

 Learn more about mixing your own aromatherapy oils by reading the 6 Secrets for Mixing Essential Oils eBook.
 Then jump in!
 These links are another easy way to begin your essential oil adventure.

 Or look for recipes with a certain essential oil in them by using the Search Box below.
 Lavender for example...
 Simply type in "lavender" (without the quotes) and hit Search.